 This study focuses on how much energy polar bears expend while going about their daily activities, helping scientists understand their caloric requirements.

 Through treadmill and swim flume studies and video collar cam validation, zoo bears are helping scientists gain invaluable data.

-This project is a collaborative effort with professional photographer Daniel Cox of Natural Exposures.
+This project is a collaborative effort with photographer Daniel J. Cox of Natural Exposures.